Getting Around in Chiang Mai.

 If you are living in Chiang Mai permanently, you would own a car or motorcycle, or both.

 Second hand cars are expensive here, not like in Australia.
-The registration and upkeep of the car is very inexpensive.
+The registration and upkeep of the car is not very expensive, in fact, registration of a motor vehicle is very inexpensive.

 Without a car you can travel to most destinations by red taxi.
 This is the most economical way to get around.
 After school the taxis are often full of kids and shoppers and you might need to wait for a less crowded one.